fabagaipo/cmsc141/README.md

 {{1,2},{1,2,5}}
 {empty,{{1,2}},{{1,2,5}},{{1,2},{1,2,5}}}

-Machine Problem 2: Paparazzi, Grammar Nazi
+# Machine Problem 2: Paparazzi, Grammar Nazi

-Scope
-The MP will require you to check the syntax of the following expressions in c:
-● variable declaration
-● function declaration
-Variable declaration
-The MP will stick with primitive types.
-Arrays will not be in scope.
-The types are:
-● int
-● char
-● float
-● double
 Multiple declarations, including those with initializations, are in scope.
 This also means that identifiers have to be checked.
 They should follow the naming rule of c, i.e. they can start with '_' or any letter from the English alphabet, followed by 0 or more alpha-numeric characters, including the '_'.